 – maintenance of ITU-T J.190-J.192;

-– requirements document for distributing video over home networks, including consideration of management and provisioning, QoE, content protection, and user interface;
+– requirements document for distributing video over broadband cable home networks, including consideration of management and provisioning, QoE, content protection, and user interface;

 – requirements document for bridging of IP to non-IP domains;

+– requirements document for supporting multi-screen/device services and smart home services over broadband cable home networks;

 – one or more Recommendations to address the issues identified in the requirements documents listed above.

 An up-to-date status of work under this Question is contained in the Study Group 9 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sp=15&q=9/9).